 - In Final Fantasy VI, Kefka ambushes the party at the Magitek Factory and claims that Celes (a former General in the Empire) was The Mole.
 Given her background, even her love interest suspect her; at least until she proves her loyalty by pulling a Heroic Sacrifice.

-- In the first Kingdom Hearts game Sora is separated from his friends Riku and Kairi.
+- In Kingdom Hearts, Sora is separated from his friends Riku and Kairi.
 He goes on a mission to find them and picks up some new friends along the way.
 Riku reunites with him and then Riku sees him with his new friends, and takes this the wrong way.
 Not helped by how he was with Maleficent at the time who is The Corrupter and subtly manipulated him into turning on Sora.
 Riku now believes Sora does not care about him or Kairi anymore and gives in to his darkness.
 He gets better.

 - In Starcraft: Brood War, late in the UED Campaign, Vice-Admiral Alexei Stukov retreats out of the battle of Aiur without much explanation.
 Admiral Dugalle is dumbfounded as to why he'd keep secrets from him, his long-time friend.
 Newcomer Samir Duran suggests that Stukov is up to something, and it turns out that he's retreated to Braxis to re-activate the previously-assumed dismantled Psi-Disruptor, against Dugalle's orders.
 Dugalle immediately assumes the worst and mandates a capture order on Stukov.
 Upon confronting Stukov, Duran wastes no time in shooting him in cold blood.
 With Stukov's dying breath, he explains that Duran was the mole and managed to turn Dugalle against Stukov in an attempt to sabotage the Psi-Disruptor in order to compromise the UED's mission.